Paternalism and Deliberation: An Experiment on Making Formal Rules: Discussion and conclusion

-While our results give some suggestions as to the mental models of CAs, we can only speculate as to the motivations of CAs in deciding between various policy instruments.
-If we are correct that softly paternalistic measures do not substitute for hard paternalism, this hints at an increase in the total regulatory burden caused by innovations in policy instruments---an ominous portend.
-Policymakers can simultaneously apply highly variegated rules to target specific parts of society even within the same policy area.
-Future research may investigate how this affects the efficacy of government action and to what extent policymakers correctly perceive the effects of these more complex policy bundles.
+While our results offer some insight into CAs' mental models, we can only speculate about their motivations in choosing between policy instruments.
+If softly paternalistic measures do not substitute for hard paternalism, innovations in policy instruments may increase the total regulatory burden.
+Policymakers can simultaneously apply diverse rules to target specific parts of society, even within the same policy area.

 \parindent0mm \parskip1em